Labor & Work by Ellie Shermer

 Wurf celebrated the gains that public employees had made since the 1960s.
 Roughly 1,500 a week joined AFSCME when Wurf talked to Studs in 1974.
 Members were also extraordinarily diverse and doing the kind of white-collar jobs, like secretarial work, that many Americans still don’t realize have been unionized.
 Continued ignorance frustrated Wurf who swelled with pride when he described the diversity of AFSCME’s steadily increasing membership.

-He could also have talked about the militancy of trade union movement’s new faces, like striking Ohio nurses Mary Runyon and Kathy Ann Keller, whom Studs interviewed in 1982.
+He could also have talked about the militancy of trade the union movement’s new faces, like striking Ohio nurses Mary Runyon and Kathy Ann Keller, whom Studs interviewed in 1982.
 Unlike Marlene Sadlowski and other Steelworker wives, these women did more than just stand behind men demanding better wages and working conditions.
-Runyon and Keller instead had the support of each other and their husbands as they led a yearlong strike for raises, benefits, and shorter hours, both to ease the strain on staff and better serve patients.
+Runyon and Keller instead had the support of each other and their husbands as they led a yearlong strike for raises, benefits, and shorter hours, which eased the strain on staff and better serve patients.